DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

 * ties with the trust / LA.
 * ties with the school’s application form.
 * decisions to move away from adopted systems falling on the headteacher.
-* a lack of awareness of TV and the application offering
+* a lack of awareness of TV and the application offering.
 * the time and management constraints of adding a new system on top of what they already have.
-* jobseeker awareness and the risk of losing quality candidates
+* jobseeker awareness and the risk of losing quality candidates.

 > "I think TV would be great for our school, it's easy..it's sufficient" "it’s quicker than having paper"